Orthotest/Orthotest.github.io/_posts/sports/2019-01-17-Subchondroplasty.md

   - Has more than two clinically relevant BMLs in the index knee
   - Osteochondritis dissecans of the knee with significant bone loss
   - Collapse of subchondral bone
-  - BML located at ACL/PCL insertion
+  - Clinically relevant BML located at ACL/PCL insertion
   - MRI evidence of frank ligament instability
 - Passive knee flexion < 110° or flexion contracture >30°
-- History of secondary arthropathies (i.e., sickle cell disease, hemochromatosis, or autoimmune disease)
+- History of systemic diseases which could contribute to secondary arthropathies (eg., sickle cell disease, hemochromatosis, or autoimmune disease)
 - Has a neuromuscular, neurosensory, or musculoskeletal deficiency that limits the ability to perform objective functional assessment of either knee
 - If diabetic, blood glucose over 200 mg/dL at time of enrollment
-- Current smoker or < 3months from smoking cessation
+- Current daily tobacco or high nicotine product user or < 3months from nicotine cessation
 - Presents a high surgical risk due to unstable cardiac and/or pulmonary disease
 - Has HIV or other immunodeficient state including subjects on immunosuppressant therapies, or has significant illness (metastasis of any type) that decreases the probability of survival to the 2 year endpoint
 - Is at substantial risk for the need of organ transplantation, such as renal insufficiency